fatchan/haproxy-protection/INSTALLATION.md

 #### Installation

-Requires HAProxy compiled with lua support, and version >=2.5 for the native lua httpclient support.
-For Debian and Ubuntu (and -based) distros, see https://haproxy.debian.net/ for packages.
+Requires HAProxy >=3.0 compiled with lua support.
+For Debian-based distros and/or Ubuntu, see https://haproxy.debian.net/ for packages.

 - Clone the repo somewhere. `/var/www/haproxy-protection` works.
 - Copy [haproxy.cfg](haproxy/haproxy.cfg) to `/etc/haproxy/haproxy.cfg`.